China Scholarship Council

 Students who receive a CSC award for postgraduate study will not be eligible for other University of Adelaide or Australian Government funded scholarships (eg IPRS, ASI, AGRS).Further details will be lodged under the “Staff (Restricted Access)” segment of the CSC entry in the Scholarships Section of the AGC website.

-Part 1 of the process: EXPRESSION OF INTEREST & PRELIMINARY ASSESSMENT OF ELIGIBILITY
+OPTIONAL: Part 1: PRELIMINARY ASSESSMENT OF ELIGIBILITY

 - We encourage you to lodge your expression of interest with accompanying documentation to the Adelaide Graduate Centre by mid December so that we can commence assessing your eligibility prior to the Australian Christmas - New Year holiday break.